Mintbase/Grants-Program/applications/wika_network.md

 centralized into a few powerful entities.

 So why are we building this?
-Because we are engaged in solving this problem to make the internet a better place, and we believe that with blockchain technology and Polkadot ecosystem, we have all the necessary foundations and ingredients to succeed:
+Because we are engaged in solving this problem to make the internet a better place, and we believe that with blockchain technology and Mintbase ecosystem, we have all the necessary foundations and ingredients to succeed:

 - Trustless design.